KRLOKI5467/E-commerce_Python_Sql/README.md

 This project strengthened my skills in data analysis, business intelligence, and SQL-Python integration for real-world applications.

 Would love to connect with professionals in Data Analytics, E-commerce, and Business Intelligence!
-Let’s discuss insights and industry trends.